KaiErikNiermann/fennec-vscode/README.md

-# fennec-lang
+# FenneC Language Support

 ## Overview

-`fennec-lang` is a syntax highlighter based on the highlighting conventions used for C
+This extension aims to provide full syntax highlighting akin to that of C in addition to a variety of basic snippets.
+Hopefully this can make working with the language both faster and easier.

+## Features

+- Mostly full syntax highlighting
+- Snippets for basic constructs

 ## Known Issues